a-bautista/mydashboard_tasks/README.md

 ### 11. Create the docker image that will be released in Heroku.
 Run the command at the same level of the Dockerfile.

     `sudo docker build -t abautista/django-docker-heroku .`
+    `sudo heroku build -t abautista/telos-dashboard-container . `

 ### 12. Push the image into Heroku (djangodocker is the name of your app)
+### These commands are used to deploy your container to Heroku, no additional step is required.
     `sudo heroku container:push web -a djangodocker`
     `sudo heroku container:push web -a telos-dashboard-container`